 Squarespace makes building your site—in your own language—super easy.
 You install the (very slick, very seemly) template of your choice, and can then play around with loads of design parameters—from fonts, to colors, to spacing and grid options—that are all intuitively accessible via your design dashboard.

 One simplifying feature that Squarespace lacks, though, is a native solution for making your site multilingual.

 They do provide instructions on how to manually duplicate your pages and translate them yourself, and, while this solution might work if you have a lot of time on your hands and a working knowledge of every language you’d like to translate your site into, it’s not the most efficient solution.
 It’s also not a viable solution for multilingual SEO, as duplicated pages aren’t favoured by search engines.

-Using an integrated solution, like Weglot, to translate your Squarespace site is, objectively, a much faster and energy-saving solution.
+Using an integrated solution, like Weglot, to make your Squarespace site multilingual is, objectively, a much faster and energy-saving solution.